-Millions of women take the birth control pill (BCP) for contraception and/or to treat an underlying hormone imbalance.
+Millions of women take birth control pills (BCP) for contraception and/or to treat an underlying hormone imbalance.
 BCPs block ovulation and thicken your cervical mucus so that sperm have a reduced chance of meeting up with a fertilized egg.
 But are they a good idea?
 That depends.

-As a gynecologist practicing functional medicine, I have a skewed perspective when it comes to the birth control pill (BCP).
+As a gynecologist practicing functional medicine, I have a skewed perspective when it comes to the Pill.
 I’ve seen many women over the years suffering with side effects from BCPs.
 From vaginal dryness to lost libido, from micronutrient deficiency to breast cancer, and from infertility and early menopause to worsening mood problems, I’ve seen it all.